 During welding, fumes and gases will be produced and emitted from the welding process.
 The content of the fume is dependent on the welding consumables, shielding gas and base materials being welded.
-The amount and concentration of fume generated is dependent on factors such as current, voltage welding practices and number of welders in a given area.
+The amount and concentration of fume generated is dependent on factors such as current, voltage, welding practices and number of welders in a given area.
 By following recommended welding practices, fume production can sometimes be minimised.

-For the solid copper wires and rods covered by this data sheet, the main constituents of the fume will be copper, manganese, tin, nickel, iron and aluminium oxides and silicates, mainly in the form of complex compounds.
+For the carbon steel solid wires and rods covered in this Data Sheet, the main constituents of the fume will be iron and manganese, mainly in the form of complex oxides and silicates.
 There will also be smaller amounts of other complex metal oxides and silicates.

-Gaseous ozone and nitrous oxides are also formed by arc radiation, and carbon monoxide and carbon dioxide can also be present due to oxidation of carbon in the components, and from the flame combustion products.
-In some cases ozone levels can be high, and additional controls may be needed.
-The shielding gas used will also affect the fume formation rate, and higher levels of particulate fume will be generated of carbon dioxide and oxygen is increased in the shielding gas.
+Gaseous ozone, nitrogen oxides, carbon monoxide and carbon dioxide are also formed by the effect of the arc on the atmosphere and the shielding gas.
+In some cases ozone levels can be high and additional controls may be needed.
+The shielding gas used will also affect the fume formation rate, and higher levels of particulate fume will be generated as the percentage of carbon dioxide and oxygen is increased in the shielding gas.